pyquint/bookie/docs/Database.md

 **Any changes to the models needs to be followed by commands 2 and 3.**

-To sync changes, run command 3.
+To sync changes after pulling a commit with no db changes, run command 3.
+Otherwise, run `setup.py` to automatically re-initialize the database.

 If errors ensue, the forceful approach would be to delete the `migrate` folder and running the commands again.